abb128/april-asr/extra/file-format.md

 model kind, and offsets.
 The rest of the file contains the networks and the parameters.

+All integers are stored in little-endian format.

+Networks are ONNX models with static dimensions, no dynamic axes.

 Some structures:
 ```c
 struct File {